 Garcia, promoted by former boxing megastar Oscar De La Hoya’s Golden Boy Promotions, is seen as the sports’s next big thing.

-Now we also have the spectacle of YouTubers fighting in front of massive audiences – a prime example the two matches between Logan Paul and KSI.
-Logan fought Floyd Mayweather Jr on June 6, while his brother Jake outpointed former UFC star Tyron Woodley on August 29.
+Now we also have the spectacle of YouTubers fighting in front of massive audiences – a prime example the two matches between Logan Paul and KSI along with Logan’s showdown with Floyd Mayweather Jr in June 2021.
+Not forgetting Logan’s brother Jake of course – ‘The Problem Child’ is doing big things.

 Boxing’s biggest problem is that all too often the best fighters don’t meet each other in the ring.
 There are four major governing bodies who hand out world titles: